 Unlike many of the hot springs in the western national parks these waters are not at all sulfuric.
 There is no odor and the taste is clean, pure, and delicious.

-You will see the locals filling up jugs to take home and put in their fridge to drink on a regular basis.
+You will always see the locals filling up jugs to take home and put in their fridge to drink!

 TIP: Bring your own jug!

 Sadly there are no outdoor places to soak in the hot springs.
 In fact the water comes from the ground too hot for bathing.